MTipps/leadhome-project/README.md

 ## How to run locally

-Please remember to add a .env file to the project.
-A sample has been provided.
+Add a .env file to the project and add your Google Maps API Key.
+A sample file called .env.sample has been provided in the root folder.

 ```bash
 # install dependencies